open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 ## Benefits of Continuous Profiling

-Traditional profiling solutions, typically used for one-off, development time optimizations, have significant drawbacks limiting adoption in production
+Traditional profiling solutions, typically used for one-off, development time optimizations, can have significant drawbacks limiting adoption in production
 environments:

 - Significant cost and performance overhead due to code instrumentation